alexaparicio12/tfl_api_exercise/README.md

 This is the code for an app which connects to the TFL public API and finds any disruptions or relevant status updates for lines at a provided time.

 This has been built in approximately 6 hours, and is relatively limited when it comes to the display.
 Outputs are also not saved in a data store yet.
+Finally, it is not able to handle well many situations in which the calls can break (wrong IDs, times, etc.).
+I have tried to add try-except logic, but I have not been fully exhaustive.

 ### Functionality
 The endpoints supported are: